One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 2. Start taking pictures.
 It doesn't matter what kind of camera or lens you use to start.
 If you can take pictures of birds with it, take pictures of birds with it.
 Figure out what you can and cannot do with that camera by taking lots of pictures of birds with it, but don't limit yourself to taking pictures of birds.
 Just like photographing common birds will help you photograph uncommon birds later, photographing anything else will also help you understand aspects of photography that will help you photograph birds.

 3. Use whatever camera or lens you have.
 If the camera you have is fully automatic, that's fine.
 If your camera is fully manual, that's might be even better, although it'll be much more difficult.
-In the beginning, easy is better than difficult.
+In the beginning, easy is almost always better than difficult.
 Before you start scheming for a new camera or lens, use what you already have, so when you move to the next step, you'll know why you got it, and maybe you will be able to use it.

 A Wide-angle View of Sunset Bay with a Pelican Flying